"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 7. Pushkin A.S.
 Essay in three volumes.
 Volume I. M. Fiction, 1985.

 8. Raevskaya O.V.
-New French-Russian and Russian-French Dictionary.
-M. "Russian language" 1997
+New French-Russian and Russian-French dictionary.
+M. “Russian language” 1997

-4. Cream– une crème (the first meaning is “cream”)
+4. Cream– une crème (first meaning – “cream”)

-6. papilotka– une papillote
+6. Papillot– une papillote

 7. Kare– le carré (from the adjective carré – square)